microsoft/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

     > **Note**: Assigning a service principal is better practice than using the _Admin account__ option, which is really meant for testing purposes.
 Service principals allow role-based access to a registry, and you can assign multiple service principals to a registry.

-4. From the WSL session connected to your build VM, login to your ACR account.

-    Set the LOGINSERVER variable to the ACR server
+4. From the WSL session connected to your build VM, Set the LOGINSERVER variable to the ACR.

     ```bash
     LOGINSERVER=[LOGINSERVER]
     ```

+    Then, login to the ACR server.

     ```bash
     docker login $LOGINSERVER -u [SERVICE_PRINCIPAL_ID] -p [PASSWORD]